sansajn/sansajn.github.io/_posts/2021-01-11-ogre-camera.md

 layout: post
 title: "OGRE, using camera"
 date: 2021-01-13 16:31:00 +0100
-categories: ogre
+categories: ogre guide
 comments: true
 author: Adam Hlavatovic
 ---

 This post is the second post in my miniseries to OGRE graphics library and today we learn how to work with camera.
+Full source code listing for today camera sample can be found in [ogre-guide](https://github.com/sansajn/ogre-guide) repository.

 > previous posts in OGRE miniseries: [OGRE starter guide]({% post_url 2020-12-01-ogre-starter %})